seagle0128/doom-modeline/README.md

 ;; Please refer to https://github.com/bbatsov/projectile/issues/657.
 (setq doom-modeline-buffer-file-name-style 'truncate-upto-project)

-;; Whether display icons or not (if nil nothing will be showed).
+;; Whether display icons in mode-line or not.
 (setq doom-modeline-icon t)

 ;; Whether display the icon for major mode.
 It respects `doom-modeline-icon'.
 (setq doom-modeline-major-mode-icon t)

-;; Display color icons for `major-mode'.
-It respects `all-the-icons-color-icons'.
+;; Whether display color icons for `major-mode'.
+It respects ;; `doom-modeline-icon' and `all-the-icons-color-icons'.
 (setq doom-modeline-major-mode-color-icon t)

+;; Whether display icons for buffer states.
+It respects `doom-modeline-icon'.
+(setq doom-modeline-buffer-state-icon t)

+;; Whether display buffer modification icon.
+It respects `doom-modeline-icon' ;; and `doom-modeline-buffer-state-icon'.
+(setq doom-modeline-buffer-modification-icon t)

-;; Whether display minor modes or not.
-Non-nil to display in mode-line.
+;; Whether display minor modes in mode-line or not.
 (setq doom-modeline-minor-modes nil)

 ;; If non-nil, a word count will be added to the selection-info modeline segment.